Strategyproof and Proportionally Fair Facility Location: Introduction.

 \paragraph{Facility location problems.} The facility location problem has been studied extensively in operations research, economics, and computer science.
-As is common in the economics literature, our paper takes a mechanism design approach to the facility location.
-We assume an incomplete information setting, whereby agents have privately known location and can (mis)report their location; the problem is to design a mechanism that is strategyproof and achieves a `desirable' facility location with respect to the agents' true locations.\footnote{There is an extensive literature in operations research and computer science that studies the facility location problem within a complete information setting.
-These literatures largely focus on issues of computational complexity and approximation and, therefore, are not directly relevant to the present paper~\citep[for an overview, see][]{BrCh89,FaHe09a}.} \citeauthor{Moul80}'s (\citeyear{Moul80}) seminal work characterizes the family of strategyproof and Pareto efficient mechanisms when agents have single-peaked preferences. \footnote{More specifically, \citeauthor{Moul80} provides three characterizations.
-Via three (distinct) families of ``Phantom mechanisms,'' he characterizes all strategyproof and anonymous mechanisms, all strategyproof, anonymous, and Pareto efficient mechanisms, and all strategyproof mechanisms.} In our paper, agents have single-peaked preferences that are also \emph{symmetric}, i.e., agents prefer the facility to be located closer to their location regardless of whether it is to left or right of their location; therefore, our setting is closer to \cite{BoJo83}. \citeauthor{BoJo83} characterize a strict subfamily of strategyproof mechanisms, which includes the family of strategyproof and unanimous mechanisms. \footnote{\cite{MaMo11a} formalize the connection between the mechanism design problem in settings where agents have single-peaked preferences and where they must, in addition, be symmetric.} Since \cite{Moul80} and \cite{BoJo83}, numerous scholars have explored open-questions related to these characterizations~\citep[see, e.g.,][]{BaJa94,BMS98,Chin97,JLPV21,KlPr20a,MaMo11a,PPS+97,Weym11}.
-Others have explored extensions and variations of the facility location problem.
-For example, \cite{NePu06,NePu07a} relax the assumption that agents have single-peaked preferences;~\cite{Miya98,Miya01,Ehle02,Ehle03} extend the facility location problem to consider locating multiple facilities; ~\cite{ACLP20,ACLL+20} introduce capacity constraints into the problem;~\cite{JaNi04} introduce interdependent utilities; \cite{Cant04} introduce an outside option; and~\cite{ScVo02} extend the facility location problem to a network setting.\footnote{For a recent survey of computational social choice literature on facility location problems, see~\cite*{CF-RL+21}.} Our paper contributes to this literature by formalizing a hierarchy of ``proportionally fair'' axioms for the facility location problem and characterizing strategyproof and fair mechanisms.
-Additionally, in Section~\ref{section: equilibrium properties} we explore the equilibrium properties of non-strategyproof mechanisms.
+As is common in the economics literature, our paper takes a mechanism design approach.
+We assume an incomplete information setting, where agents have privately-known utility functions (and, hence, peak locations) and can strategically (mis)report their peak location.
+The problem is to design a mechanism that is strategyproof and achieves a ``desirable'' facility location with respect to the agents' true locations. \citeauthor{Moul80}'s (\citeyear{Moul80}) seminal work characterizes the family of strategyproof and Pareto efficient mechanisms when agents have single-peaked preferences.
+In our paper, agents have single-peaked preferences that are also \emph{symmetric}, i.e., agents prefer the facility to be located closer to their location regardless of whether it is to left or right of their location; therefore, our setting is closer to \citet{BoJo83}. \citeauthor{BoJo83} characterize a strict subfamily of strategyproof mechanisms, which includes the family of strategyproof and unanimous mechanisms (\citeauthor{BoJo83} also extend their results to higher dimensions). \citet{MaMo11a} formalize the connection between the mechanism design problem in settings where agents have single-peaked preferences and settings where agents have symmetrically single-peaked preferences.